mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 A class can enforce the immutability of its object by simply not implementing any methods that change its instance variable.

-Another option is to use the "Immutability" package so attempts to change any instance variable of a given object wll result in a "ModificationForbidden" window opening that contains a stack trace which indicates where the attempt was made.
+Another option is to use the "Immutability" package.
+It causes attempts to change any instance variable of a given object to result in a "ModificationForbidden" error.
+This opens a Debugger window that contains a stack trace which indicates where the modification attempt was made.

 To install the "Immutability" package, enter `Feature require: 'Immutability'` and "Do it".